Duet3D/ClosedLoopTuningPlugin/README.md

 })
 ```

-If you wish to develop on the plugin, run `npm run serve` and open the resulting build in your browser.
+If you wish to develop on the plugin, run `npm run serve` in the DWC directory and open the resulting build in your browser.
 You can then navigate to Settings > General > Built-in Plugins and click 'start' to run the plugin.
 Any changes made in `/src/plugins/ClosedLoopTuning` will then be hot-reloaded and reflected live in the browser.

-Once you have finished developing, or if you just wish to compile from source, run `npm run build`.
+Once you have finished developing, or if you just wish to compile from source, run `npm run build` in the DWC directory.
 This will generate the `/dist` directory within DWC.
 Copy all the files that start `ClosedLoopTuning....js` from `/dist/js` in **DWC** into the `dist/dwc` folder in **this** repository.
 Repeat and copy all the files from DWC's `/dist/css` that start `ClosedLoopTuning....css` into this repositories `/dist/dwc` directory.

 Finally, compress the contents of this repositories `dist` folder into a zip file (such that `plugin.json` is at the top level of the zip folder).